javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/10-class-inheritance/3-class-extend-object/task.md

 # Class extends Object?

-As we know, all objects normally inherit from `Object.prototype` and get access to "generic" object methods.
+As we know, all objects normally inherit from `Object.prototype` and get access to "generic" object methods like `hasOwnProperty` etc.

-Like demonstrated here:
+For instance:

 ```js run
 class Rabbit {